Two Parameter Deformation of Embedding Class-I Compact Stars in Linear $f(Q)$ Gravity: Introduction

-This two-parameter structure permits a controlled comparison between GR and linear $f(Q)$ gravity at fixed geometric deformation (i.e., fixed $\epsilon$), and hence for fixed EOS stiffness, thereby isolating the role of matter sector rescaling under identical geometric conditions.
+The two-parameter framework $(\epsilon,~\beta_1)$ constitutes the central novelty of the present work, enabling a controlled comparison between GR and linear $f(Q)$ gravity at fixed geometric deformation (i.e., fixed $\epsilon$), and hence for fixed EOS stiffness, thereby isolating the role of matter-sector rescaling under identical geometric conditions.
 Such a separation cannot be achieved in GR alone, where geometric deformation and mass scaling are intrinsically linked.

+The simultaneous presence of the geometric deformation parameter $\epsilon$ and the coupling parameter $\beta_1$ leads to a cumulative enhancement of the stellar mass that cannot be attained within either pure linear $f(Q)$ gravity or GR-based decoupling taken separately.
+While $\epsilon$ modifies the spacetime geometry and effectively controls the stiffness of the configuration, $\beta_1$ independently rescales the matter sector, thereby shifting the overall mass scale.
+Their combined action therefore produces a larger mass amplification than that obtained in single-parameter frameworks, where only geometric deformation is available.

-The present work, therefore, enlarges the deformation space of embedding class-I VT models from a single parameter geometric framework (GR + decoupling) to a two parameter framework $(\epsilon,\beta_1)$.
-Importantly, $\beta_1$ is a fundamental gravitational coupling constant of the theory and must remain universal, i.e., the same for all stellar configurations, since it characterizes the underlying gravity theory rather than individual objects.
-Consequently, variations in stellar properties at fixed $\beta_1$ reflect genuine geometric effects, whereas comparisons at fixed $\epsilon$ isolate gravitational coupling induced mass shifts within the same geometric background.
-This distinction enables a clean separation of geometric and gravitational coupling effects that is not possible in GR based decoupling models.
+The present work, thus, enlarges the deformation space of embedding class-I VT models from a single-parameter geometric framework (GR + decoupling) to a genuinely two-parameter framework $(\epsilon,~\beta_1)$.
+It is important to note that $\beta_1$ is a fundamental gravitational coupling constant of the theory, and it should remain universal, i.e., the same for all stellar configurations, as it characterizes the underlying gravity theory rather than individual objects.
+Consequently, variations in stellar properties at fixed $\beta_1$ reflect genuine geometric effects, whereas comparisons at fixed $\epsilon$ isolate gravitational coupling-induced mass shifts within the same geometric background.
+This interplay between $\epsilon$ and $\beta_1$ enables access to higher-mass configurations, including those approaching or populating the neutron star-black hole mass-gap region, within a physically consistent and controlled framework that is not achievable in GR-based decoupling models.